ldutoit/eelRNA/README.md

 We build the transcriptome of the shortfinned eel (*Anguilla australis*) denovo using Trinity, we then performed a quick annotation using Trinotate.

+Thoughout this project, yellow refers to the pre-vitellogenic stage (PV) and silver to the early vitellogenic stage (EV).

 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
 Using this repository, the analysis should be entirely reproducible.
 The main output files are here.

 Notes on some of the main files: